-This means there is no need for Vacuum Pump or Gauges with the line simply bolted onto the condensing unit.
+This means there is no need for a vacuum pump or gauges with the line simply bolted onto the condensing unit.

-The line-set is also made from a steel mesh material with copper tips that resist kinking, unlike other copper line-sets which can kink easily if care is not taken.
+The line-set is also made from a steel mesh material with copper tips that resist kinking, unlike other copper line-sets, which can kink if care is not taken.

-This is a big plus for anyone who doesn’t want to buy and learn to use a HVAC vacuum pump and gauges.
+This is a big plus for anyone who does not want to buy and learn to use an HVAC vacuum pump and gauges.

 MRCOOL DIY unit can also detect a leak with a low coolant alarm.

-It also operates on 120 volts which is easier for many to hook up instead of 220 volt system.
+It also operates on 120-volts which is easier for many to hook up instead of 230-volt system.